 Chimney Rock - 4.8 miles - OPEN

 Every year we clear, log out and repair the trails we love so much.
-The Sierra Buttes Trail Stewardship trail crew went through 3rd Divide top to bottom with the focus of eliminating braking bumps and rain ruts.
-We put dirt back in the trail where water and or traffic as moved it.
-This work involved pick, shovel, McLeod, Pulaski and compaction by hand and with a plate compactor.
+The Sierra Buttes Trail Stewardship trail crew goes through the trails top to bottom with the focus of eliminating braking bumps and rain ruts.
+We put dirt back in the trail where water and or traffic has moved it.
+This work involves pick, shovel, McLeod, Pulaski and compaction by hand and with a plate compactor.

 3rd Divide Before